 - a.
 Educate contracted and non-contracted providers (professional and institutional) regarding appropriate claims submission requirements, coding updates, electronic claims transactions and electronic fund transfer, - b.
 Educate contracted and non-contracted providers on available Contractor resources such as provider manuals, website, fee schedules, etc., - c.
 Interface with the Contractor's call center to compile, analyze, and disseminate information from provider calls, - d.
 Identify trends and guide the development and implementation of strategies to improve provider satisfaction, and - e.
-Frequently communicate with providers, including conducting on-site visits, to assure the effective exchange of information and gain feedback regarding the extent to which providers are informed about appropriate claims submission practices. - 31.
+Frequently communicate with providers, including conducting on-site visits, to assure the effective exchange of information and gain feedback regarding the extent to which providers are informed about appropriate claims submission practices. - 30.
 Provider Services Manager who is located in Arizona and coordinates communications between the Contractor and providers.
 This position ensures that providers receive prompt resolution to their problems and inquiries and appropriate education about participation in the AHCCCS Program.
 Sufficient local staffing under this position shall be in place to ensure providers receive assistance and appropriate and prompt responses.
-Refer to Section D, Paragraph 28, Network Management. - 32.
-Quality Management Manager who is located in Arizona, and an Arizona-licensed Registered Nurse (RN), physician or physician's assistant in good standing or a CPHQ by the NAHQ and/or CHCQM by the American Board of Quality Assurance and Utilization Review Providers.
+Refer to Section D, Paragraph 28, Network Management. - 31.
+Quality Management Manager who is located in Arizona, and an Arizona-licensed RN, physician or physician's assistant in good standing or a CPHQ by the NAHQ and/or CHCQM by the American Board of Quality Assurance and Utilization Review Providers.
 The QM Manager shall have experience in QM and clinical investigations.
-Quality Management shall have sufficient local staffing who are licensed clinical or behavioral health professionals to meet the requirements of the QM program.
-The QM Manager shall not hold any other position other than the Quality Management Manager position.
+If the Contractor also holds an ACC-RBHA Contract with AHCCCS this position will fulfill the duties under that Contract as well.
+QM shall have sufficient local staffing who are licensed clinical or behavioral health professionals to meet the requirements of the QM program.
+The QM Manager shall not hold any other position other than the QM Manager position.
 Staff shall report directly to the QM Manager.